Skip to main content

 View over airplane wing in Bahamas

-According to the Bureau of Labor Statistics, as of May 2023, the average wage for airline pilots, co-pilots, and flight engineers was $219,140.
+According to the Bureau of Labor Statistics, as of May 2023, the median wage for airline pilots was $171,210.
 It seems fair that those responsible for transporting so many across great distances receive significant compensation.
 So when you sit down and strap in, you can rest assured you’re in the hands of a well-paid professional.

-Airlines pilots go through lengthy training and must meet exacting requirements before getting behind the controls.
-That makes sense since they guide advanced machines through varying weather conditions and have to be on their game at all times.
+Airlines pilots undergo lengthy training and must meet exacting requirements before getting behind the controls.
+That makes sense since they guide advanced machines through varying weather conditions and must always be on their game.
 Along with those nuanced skills comes a healthy salary, a fair reward for someone with such an important job.
-For more information on pilot training, you can visit the Federal Aviation Administration website, which has detailed resources on this interesting field.
+For more information on pilot training, you can visit the Federal Aviation Administration website, which has detailed resources on this exciting field.

 Mark Reif